McHugh Peak (4,311 ft.)

 If you asked people what the largest cities in the US are, few would guess Anchorage.
 But there it is at #4–at least, if you’re going by land area alone.
 By the same token, nobody would ever claim that McHugh Peak, which borders south Anchorage at the southwest corner of Chugach State Park, is the “largest” peak in the Chugach.
 It’s nowhere near the tallest or hardest, but by land area it’s a sprawling giant.
 Its southeast ridge steps steeply into Turnagain Arm, its north ridge reaches toward the south face of Flattop, and its eastern ridge winds all the way to Rabbit Lake below the Suicide Peaks.
 Its western flanks enfold several of South Anchorage’s hillside neighborhoods and don’t flatten out until they reach the New Seward Highway.
 This great expansiveness and proximity to Anchorage make McHugh an excellent choice for easy day trips, afternoon berry-picking jaunts, long ridge walks, and rocky scrambles.
 In the winter, it’s an attractive destination for hikes up its wind-blown ridges and backcountry skiing on its mellow north- and west-facing bowls.

-McHugh is often climbed from one of three public trailheads: the McHugh Creek trailhead off the Seward Highway, the Rabbit Lake trailhead at the top of Canyon Road, or the Bear Valley trailhead at the top of Snow Bear Dr. In the past, there were several additional access points from the Hillside neighborhoods west of the peak, but all of those routes cross private property and all have been signed No Trespassing or blocked off.
-Until access issues there are sorted out, stick with the legal, public trailheads to avoid problems.
+McHugh is often climbed from one of three public trailheads: the McHugh Creek trailhead off the Seward Highway, the Rabbit Lake trailhead at the top of Canyon Road, or the Bear Valley trailhead at the top of Snow Bear Dr. In the past, there were several additional access points from the Hillside neighborhoods west of the peak, but against the demands of the city all of those routes have been signed No Trespassing or blocked off.
+Until access issues there are sorted out, stick with the open public trailheads to avoid problems.

 Bear Valley Route (North Ridge)